 - In a small bowl, mix water, garlic, salt, pepper and marjoram and set aside.

 - Cold meat grinds more easily, so keep the meat refrigerated until ready to grind.
-Coarsely grind the meat in a hand-cranked or electric grinder.
+Grind the meat in a hand-cranked or electric grinder, using the medium plate.
 Place meat in large bowl.

 - Combine water-spice mixture with meat until thoroughly incorporated.
 To make sure the seasonings are just right, fry a small patty and taste.
-Some people like to refrigerate the meat mixture, covered, overnight before stuffing so it flavors, but that's not necessary.
+Store the ground meat mixture in the refrigerator for at least two hours or overnight before stuffing.

 - Remove casings from refrigerator and knot one end.
 Lightly coat the stuffing funnel with cooking spray.
-Slip the other end of the casing over the mouth of the funnel.
+Slip the other end of the casing over the mouth of the funnel, making sure it is not twisted and the opening is centered around the funnel.
 Continue to push remainder of casing up onto funnel until you have reached the knot.

-- Begin to force the meat into the casing with one hand while using the other hand to control the thickness of the sausage as it is extruded.
+- Begin to force the meat into the stuffer with one hand while using the other hand to control the thickness of the sausage as it is extruded.

 - Remember, the sausage will shrink when it cooks, so you want a nice plump sausage.
 But be careful you don't overstuff or the casing will burst.